 - Learn how to install Ruby on Rails 2.3.
 Bye, bye, PHP!

 - Labor through RadRails to get a Ruby app working.
 Ditch it, then revert to textmate to write clean code.

 - Store your code on private SVN services like XP Dev.

 - Install MySQL, Postgres or MongoDB using Homebrew

 - Install ExpressJS web framework.

-- Cloudflare for load balancing.
+- Cloudflare for caching and load.

 2011 - Ruby Peak Performance

 - Spin up an EC2 instance on AWS.